-Results 1–10 of 17 for "Psychology Topic"X related to "Gaining prescriptive knowledge" Refine Your Search Refine Your Search TopicTherapy (2)Violence (2)Aging (1)Alzheimer's (1)Anger (1)Anxiety (1)Bullying (1)Children (1)Depression (1)Emotional health (1)Ethics (1)Human rights (1)Law & psychology (1)Obesity (1)Parenting (1)Stress (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+Results 1–10 of 17 for "Psychology Topic"X related to "Gaining prescriptive knowledge" Refine Your Search Refine Your Search TopicStress (3)Therapy (3)Education (2)Emotional health (2)Sport & exercise (2) 18 more... [+] Violence (2)Workplace issues (2)Addictions (1)Aging (1)Alzheimer's (1)Anger (1)Anxiety (1)Bullying (1)Children (1)Depression (1)Health disparities (1)Law & psychology (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Obesity (1)Parenting (1)Socioeconomic status (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic 2.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 2.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 3.BullyingBullying is aggressive physical contact, words or actions to cause another person injury or discomfort.
 Cyberbullying uses an electronic device for aggressive, repeated and intentional acts of bullying such as name calling, sending threatening emails, placing photos of persons on the Internet without permission and sending viruses.
-Psychology Topic 3.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 4.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 5.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 6.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
+Psychology Topic 4.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 5.
+Lesbian, Gay, Bisexual, Transgender LGBT is shorthand for lesbian, gay, bisexual and transgender.
+The “LGB” in this term refers to sexual orientation.
+The “T” in LGBT stands for transgender or gender non-conforming, an umbrella term for people whose gender identity or gender expression does not conform to that typically associated with the sex to which they were assigned at birth.Psychology Topic 6.Psychologists, Helping People Improve Their LivesPsychological science is exploring how the mind works, evaluating how people learn and facilitating peak human performance to help people make smarter choices in their daily lives.
+Psychology Topic 7.Psychologists, Working in SchoolsPsychological science is re-examining how people learn and helping facilitate peak performance in the classroom, on the playing field, and in other situations that require physical and mental execution.
+Psychology Topic 8.Psychologists, Serving CommunitiesPsychological science is strengthening communities by combining clinical work and forensic evaluation to support the legal process.
+Psychology Topic 9.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 10.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
 Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 17 for "Psychology Topic"X related to "Gaining prescriptive knowledge"